 You can even give yourself a caffeine boost while cleansing!
 And, you can re-purpose your leftover coffee grounds.
 Popsugar has an excellent recipe that shows you how to make your own exfoliating coffee ground soap.

-Another fun DIY project: Make your own candles.
+Another fun way to get crafty with coffee: Make your own candles.
 Instructables has completely up-cycled instructions on how to make them.
 Add a drop or two of vanilla essential oil for an even sweeter aroma.

 Did you know that coffee is a natural deodorizer?
 And, this is probably the easiest tutorial out there.
 If you’re crazy about coffee, give this a try.
 It’s perfect for your car, gym bag, heck- anywhere really.